Instructions for deploying CRYSTAL v1.0 on VPC and setting up access to the website via public IP

 After entering the key, press - 'Enter'.

-You will be asked to create a password, this is not mandatory, but it will increase security, since each time you connect to the VM, you will need to enter the password.
-The default key location is ‘C:\Users\UserName\’.
-After creating the key, two files will appear, one with the .pub extension (public key) and one without the extension (private key), move the files to the address – ‘C:\Users\UserName\.ssh\’.
+You will be asked to create a password, this is not mandatory, but it will increase security, since, each time connecting to the VM, you will need to enter the password.
+The default key location is 'C:\Users\UserName\'.
+After creating the key, two files will appear, one with the .pub extension (public key) and without the extension (private key), move the files to the address - 'C:\Users\UserName\.ssh\'.
 In the future, the public key will be added to the VM on the cloud service.
-Using a private key, a connection to the VM will be made via the terminal in Win 11.
+Using the private key, a connection to the VM will occur through the terminal in Win 11.

-In this instruction, a cloud service is used to create a VM – Сloud.ru, but since all services have the same operating principle, you can use another one.
+In this instruction, a cloud service is used to create a VM - Cloud.ru, but since all services have the same operating principle, you can use another one.

 Next, go to the main page of the service.